loreleibasken/loreleibasken.github.io/README.md

 ## About Me

--	Game Programming major with project experience in C++, Unity and Construct working on team projects and communicating status updates
+- Game Programming student

+## Skills

+- Experienced in C++ and C#
+- Has worked on games in Unity and Unreal Engine 4, both in teams and individually
--	Additional Skills:  HTML, Microsoft Access, Scrum/Sprints
+- Additional Skills: HTML, Microsoft Access, Agile software development method

 ## Projects

 Check out what I have been working on...

-- Bitbucket Projects
+- Bitbucket Projects:

-- Github Projects
+- Github Projects:

 ## Education